-3. Use the UE-CFM-9 Close Focus Module.
+Use the UE-CFM-9 Close Focus Module.
 Specifically designed for low level leaks, the unique scanning chamber is designed to receive low level signals with reduced signal distortion and provides easier recognition of a low level leak.
 For more information, call the factory.

-D. TONE TEST (Ultratone)
+Tone test (Ultratone)